pietervdvn/MapComplete/README.md

 The answers given by the user are sent (after a few seconds) to OpenStreetMap directly - if the user is logged in.
 If not logged in, the user is prompted to do so.

+### Searching images

+Images are fetched from:

+- The OSM `image`, `image:0`, `image:1`, ... tags
+- The OSM `wikimedia_commons` tags
+- If wikidata is present, the wikidata `P18` (image) claim and, if a commons link is present, the commons images

+### Uploading images

+Images are uplaoded to imgur, as their API was way easier to handle.
+The URL is written into the changes

+The idea is that one in a while, the images are transfered to wikipedia